Community College of Philadelphia

 The Allied Health–Practical Nursing program at Pennsylvania Institute of Technology prepares students to become LPNs.
 The program will help students begin their nursing careers as they study in highly personalized classes, led by experienced nursing professionals.
 The degree combines the career certificate program in Practical Nursing with the Allied Health associate degree program, which includes general education courses in science, mathematics, English, humanities, and social sciences, as well as the development of critical thinking and communications skills.
 The program will prepare students to successfully pass the NCLEX-PN in less than two years.

 The hospital-based diploma program at Roxborough Memorial Hospital is accredited by ACEN and approved by the Pennsylvania State Board of Nursing.
 The hospital offers two program options — a 16-month day option and a 22-month evening and weekend option.
 Through a unique blend of nursing theory, a strong clinical component, and a focus on community service, students are extremely well prepared for their future careers as nurses.
-The program offers hands-on clinical experience, highly educated and experienced faculty, and low student to faculty ratio in clinical settings.
-92% of graduates obtain employment within one-year post-graduation.
+The program offers hands-on clinical experience, highly educated and experienced faculty, and a low student-to-faculty ratio in clinical settings.
+92% of graduates obtain employment within one year post-graduation.

 Pennsylvania College of Technology offers an Associate of Applied Science Degree in Health Arts with an emphasis in Practical Nursing.
 The ideal student is motivated to give back and driven to care for others.
 Students meet their passion head-on with the college’s comprehensive practical nursing program.
 Delivered by dedicated faculty, coursework includes over 900 hours of hands-on training in labs, classrooms, and clinical experiences.
 Students can graduate in three semesters and will be well-prepared to take the NCLEX-PN.